 Newly Built Homes Less Likely to Be Bought by Owner-Occupiers

-Homes built in Canada since 2016 are less likely to be bought by owner-occupiers than investors.
+Homes built in Canada since the 2016 census are less likely to be bought by owner-occupiers than investors.
 The share of owner-occupiers in new homes was the lowest in Quebec where only 38.7% of homes were lived in by the owners.
 It was followed by Halifax with 39.3% of owner-occupied new homes.

 Among the largest cities in Canada, Montréal had the lowest portion of homeownership of newly built homes at 44.9%.
 Toronto and Vancouver came next with 56.6% and 57.4%, respectively.
 Calgary and Edmonton had the highest portions of new homes being lived in by the owners at 68.8% and 70.1%.

 Overall, the rate of new homes that were lived in by the owners in Canada was 59.6% in 2021.
-This is considerably lower than it was between 2011 and 2015 when 71.5% of homes built in the last five years were owner-occupied.
+This is considerably lower than it was between the 2011 and 2015 censuses when 71.5% of homes built in the last five years were owner-occupied.
 The highest rate of owner-occupied new homes was in 2001.2005 with 77.3%.

 Mortgages in Canada